moveit/moveit2_tutorials/doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu.rst

   If either of the above command fails, you are likely not using nvidia drivers.
 You'll need to remove the container you just created ``docker rm moveit2-galactic``

-  To run the docker without nvidia drivers
+  To run the Docker container without Nvidia drivers

   .. code-block:: bash

     ~/Docker/scripts/start-docker.sh moveit2-galactic moveit/moveit2:galactic-source false

-  After running the script for the first time, you only would need to
+  Running the script for the first time creates the container for you.
+After this, you only would need to start the container with:

   .. code-block:: bash

     ~/Docker/scripts/start-docker.sh moveit2-galactic

-5. You should now be inside of your docker container, in the workspace directory.
-You should now be able to start working with Moveit!
+5. You should now be inside of your Docker container, in the workspace directory.
+You should now be able to start working with MoveIt!

 Further Reading
 ---------------
-- For more information about Docker best practices with respects to Moveit, refer to `this blog post <https://picknik.ai/ros/robotics/docker/2021/07/20/Vatan-Aksoy-Tezer-Docker.html>`_ from Picknik's Vatan Aksoy Tezer and Brennard Pierce.
+- For more information about Docker best practices with respect to MoveIt, refer to `this blog post <https://picknik.ai/ros/robotics/docker/2021/07/20/Vatan-Aksoy-Tezer-Docker.html>`_ from PickNik's Vatan Aksoy Tezer and Brennard Pierce.

-- `Here <https://hub.docker.com/r/moveit/moveit2/tags>`_ is a list of the available moveit2 docker images available.
+- You can find a list of tagged images for the MoveIt 2 Docker container `here <https://hub.docker.com/r/moveit/moveit2/tags>`_.
+  The tagged images coincide with ROS2 version releases.
+The `release` version of the container provides an environment in which MoveIt 2 is installed via the binaries.
+  The `source` version of the docker image will build MoveIt 2 from source.
+  You can use any of the images in that link by substituting the second parameter in the script. `name_of_the_image`, with moveit/moveit2:<tag_name>, where `<tag_name>`` is from the above link.
+  For example, this guide instructs you to use the image with the tag `galactic-source`.